Hilandar

-The Hilandar Monastery (/ˈhɪləndəɹ/, HIL-lin-dər, Μονή Χιλανδαρίου, Манастир Хиландар) is one of the twenty Eastern Orthodox monasteries in Mount Athos in Greece and the only Serbian Orthodox monastery there.
+The Hilandar Monastery (/ˈhɪləndəɹ/, HILL-lən-dər, Манастир Хиландар, Manastir Hilandar, Μονή Χιλανδαρίου) is one of the twenty Eastern Orthodox monasteries in Mount Athos in Greece and the only Serbian Orthodox monastery there.
+It is ranked fourth in the Athonite hierarchy of 20 sovereign monasteries.

-It was founded in 1198 by two Serbs from the Grand Principality of Serbia, Stefan Nemanja (Saint Symeon) and his son Saint Sava.
-St. Symeon was the former Grand Prince of Serbia (1166–1196) who upon relinquishing his throne took monastic vows and became an ordinary monk.
+The monastery was founded in 1198 by two Serbs from the Grand Principality of Serbia, Stefan Nemanja (Saint Simeon the Myrrh-streaming) and his son Saint Sava.
+Saint Simeon was the former Grand Prince of Serbia (1166–1196) who upon relinquishing his throne took monastic vows and became an ordinary monk.
 He joined his son Saint Sava who was already in Mount Athos and who later became the first Archbishop of Serbia.
-Upon its foundation, the monastery became a focal point of the Serbian religious and cultural life, as well as assumed the role of "the first Serbian university".
-It is ranked fourth in the Athonite hierarchy of 20 sovereign monasteries.
+Upon its foundation, the monastery became a focal point of the Serbian religious and cultural life, It was the first and oldest Serbian hospital and university.

 It is regarded as the historical Serbian monastery on Mount Athos, traditionally inhabited by Serbian Orthodox monks.
+It is one of the oldest Serbian Orthodox monasteries which has operated uninterruptedly since the Middle Ages.

 The Mother of God through her Icon of the Three Hands (Trojeručica) is considered the monastery's abbess.
-The monastery contains about 45 working monks.
+The monastery houses about 45 working monks.

 Etymology

-The etymological meaning of "Hilandar" is probably derived from the Greek word chelandion, which is a type of Byzantine transport ship, whose skipper was called "helandaris".
+The etymological meaning of "Hilandar" is a Serbian variant probably derived from the Greek word chelandion, which is a type of Byzantine transport ship, whose skipper was called "helandaris".

 Founding

-The monastery was founded in 1198; prompted by the Mount Athos monastic community, Byzantine Emperor Alexios III Angelos (1195–1203) issued a golden sealed chrysobull donating the ancient monastery Helandaris, "to the Serbs as an eternal gift...," thereby designating it, "to serve the purpose of accepting the people of Serbian descent, who seek to pursue the monastic way of life, as monasteries belonging to Iberia and Amalfi endure on the Mount, exempt from any authority, including the authority of Protos."
-Hilandar was thereby handed over to Saint Sava and Saint Symeon with the mission of establishing and endowing a new monastery, elevated to the imperial rank.
-Since then, the monastery became a cornerstone of the religious, educational and cultural life of Serbian people.
+The monastery was founded in 1198; prompted by the Mount Athos monastic community, Byzantine Emperor Alexios III Angelos (1195–1203) issued a golden sealed chrysobull donating the ancient monastery Helandaris, "[...] to the Serbs as an eternal gift [...]," thereby designating it, "to serve the purpose of accepting the people of Serb descent, who seek to pursue the monastic way of life, as monasteries belonging to Iberia and Amalfi endure on the Mount, exempt from any authority, including the authority of Protos."
+Previously the monastery was built around the 10th century and was devastated by pirates.
+King of Serbia Stefan Nemanja began building a new imperial lavra for Serbian nation.
+Hilandar was thereby handed over to Saint Sava and Saint Simeon with the mission of establishing and endowing a new monastery, elevated to the imperial rank.
+Saint Sava issued a Typikon in Serbian language and Serbian Cyrillic.
+Since then, the monastery became a cornerstone of the religious, educational and cultural life of Serb people.